 - Create a safe caring environment in which all children feel encouraged to speak and listen as appropriate.

 - Give children access to a wide variety of stimulating literary texts, including both fiction and non-fiction.
-Our core reading scheme is Oxford Reading Tree (supplemented with a range from Pearson at KS2) which runs from Foundation Stage through to the end of KS2.
+Our core reading scheme is Oxford Reading Tree.

 - Hear children read on a regular basis and send reading books home daily along with a reading record for teacher and parental contributions.